Johannes Kleske

 5 Conclusion: From Future Consumer to Future Shaper

-We find ourselves in a paradoxical situation: never has there been more interest in future topics, never have more trend reports been published and more futuristic scenarios been created.
+Interest in future topics has never been more pronounced; never have more trend reports been published and futuristic scenarios been designed.
 And yet many organizations feel at the mercy of the future instead of empowered.
-The reason lies in the prevailing way of communicating the future, which relies on overwhelming rather than empowering.

 Many thanks to Jens Franke for his helpful feedback.